xMistt/rebootpy/docs/help.rst

 Support Discord
 ---------------

 Feel free to join `this discord <https://discord.gg/rnk869s>`_.
 Asking question about the library there will greatly speed up the average response time as there are multiple experienced members (hopefully) available that can offer you help.
 Keep in mind that this is a discord server for general epicgames app development.
-Use ``#rebootpy-help`` for rebootpy related questions.
+Use ``#fortnitepy-help`` for rebootpy related questions.

-If you need to get in contact with me directly (``Terbau#8523``), you can join the discord above and then send me a direct message.
+If you need to get in contact with me directly, you can join the discord above and then ping me (`mistxoli``).

 Github Issue Tracker
 --------------------

-If you want to report a bug or suggest a new feature you can do this on the `github issue tracker <https://github.com/Terbau/rebootpy/issues>`_.
+If you want to report a bug or suggest a new feature you can do this on the `github issue tracker <https://github.com/xMistt/rebootpy/issues>`_.
 Please include as much information as possible so it will be easier to understand.

 External links